bentoml/BentoML/docs/source/quickstart.rst

           return self.artifacts.model.predict(df)

-The :code:`bentoml.api` and :code:`DataframeHandler` here tells BentoML, that following by it, is the service API callback function, and :code:`pandas.Dataframe` is its expected input format.
+The :code:`bentoml.api` decorator defines a service API, which is the entry point for sending prediction request.
+The function being decorated is user defined code for processing prediction requests.
+Lastly the :code:`DataframeHandler` here tells BentoML that this service API is expecting :code:`pandas.DataFrame` object as its input format.

 The :code:`bentoml.env` decorator allows specifying the dependencies and environment settings for this prediction service.
 Here we are using BentoML's